Skip to main content

 Your body is a system of intricate feedback loops, constantly adjusting to maintain a state of dynamic equilibrium.
 The introduction of therapeutic testosterone is a new input into this system.
 The body does not simply accept this input passively; it responds and recalibrates.

-The increase in is a primary example of this recalibration.
+The increase in red blood cell production is a primary example of this recalibration.
 The degree and speed of this change, however, are deeply influenced by the way testosterone is introduced.
 Different formulations, such as weekly intramuscular injections or daily transdermal gels, create distinct hormonal patterns in the bloodstream.
 These patterns are the language the body understands.
 A rapid, high peak in testosterone sends a different message than a steady, continuous level.

 Think of it as communicating with a highly responsive system.
 A loud, intermittent shout (a supraphysiological peak from an injection) will elicit a strong, immediate reaction.
 A calm, consistent conversation (a steady state from a gel) will produce a more measured, gradual adaptation.